schnef/dsmr-ha/README.md

-The implementation was tested using a Adafruit HUZZAH ESP8266 board, powered using an old mobile phone charger, connected to a Sagemcom T210-D metering device with the UART RX pin connected to the P1's Data (pin #5), GND to Data GND (pin #3) and GPIO 04 connected to Data Request (pin #2).
+The implementation was tested using a Adafruit HUZZAH ESP8266 board, powered using an old mobile phone charger, connected to a Sagemcom T210-D and L+G ZCF110CCtFs2 metering devices with the UART RX pin connected to the P1's Data (pin #5), GND to Data GND (pin #3) and GPIO 04 connected to Data Request (pin #2).
 One can simply use an old fully wired (all four connections) RJ11 telephone wire for this.
 GPIO pin 4 is used to enable/disable sending by the P1 port by taking the Data Request line HIGH/LOW.
 The Sagemcom T210-D uses protocol DSMR P1 version 5.0.
 With a properly wired RJ12 connector, one probably can even power the board from the P1 port as well and omit the external power supply.

+The older L+G ZCF110CCtFs2 requires a pullup resistor for the DATA line and the DATA REQUEST line should be tied to 5 Volts to make the device sending telegrams.

 The sketch implements two equivalant CRC checking functions, one using a lookup table and another one which processes the message